NTsang5/code-of-conduct/README.md

 _This is a fork of the [Python/PyCon Code of Conduct](https://github.com/python/pycon-code-of-conduct).
 Thanks @adriarichards, @dianaclarke, @jnoller, @pythonchelle, @tobych and others for leading the way._

-This repository contains a public and versioned document specifying the Code of Counduct that's employed at [rmotr.com](https://rmotr.com).
+This repository contains a public and versioned document specifying the Code of Counduct that is employed at [rmotr.com](https://rmotr.com).

-Everyone that's part of rmotr.com in any way (students, mentors, instructors, staff, advisors, investors) must comply with this Code of Conduct, and **NO** exceptions will be allowed.
+Everyone who plays a role at rmotr.com in any way (including students, mentors, instructors, staff, advisors, investors, and others) must comply with this Code of Conduct.
+Breaches of this code will be fairly investigated and promptly addressed.

-A breach to this code of conduct will result in the immediate and irrevocable expulsion of that member.

-This document is open to discussion and suggestions, feel free to submit your ideas or contributions.
+This document is open to discussion and suggestions.
+Please feel free to submit your ideas and contributions by email or through pull requests on GitHub.